priya8/Object-Oriented-Analysis-Design-CSCI-5448/Assignments/Assignment 2/README.md

 109258663&nbsp;&nbsp;Reshma Chowdary Morampudi</br>
 </br></br>

-Solution to Question 6 of Assignment 2:
+Question </br>

-6. Revisit your Shape Program from Homework 1.
-Write this program again (with the same requirements as the original) in a different OO language than you used the first time.
-Consider anything from an OOAD perspective that you’ve learned or thought about that you should change in this version.
-Include those changes in your code’s comments and your README file
+Revisit your Shape Program from Homework 1.Write this program again (with the same requirements as the original) in a different OO language than you used the first time.
+Consider anything from an OOAD perspective that you’ve learned or thought about that you should change in this version.Include those changes in your code’s comments and your README file

-Instructions:
+Solution </br>
-1. We have chosen Python and implemented the above Question.
-The difference we could find was the overriding of the sort method.
-It just was to include the key ( which calls the area function of the class without knowing which class it is referred to )
+1. We have chosen Python and implemented the above Question. </br>

+2. The difference we observed was that, the overriding of the existing sort method was simpler in Python than in Java.
+We had to include the key (which calls the area function of the respective subclass) and sorts the shapes based on the area.
+This is abstracted from the main class. </br>

+3. Main Class creates list of Shape Objects, calls the SortShapes() function and DisplayShapes() function.</br>

-2. python Shapes.py
+2. Running the file: python Shapes.py